glygener/glygen-backend-api/README.md

 Run the python script given to create a mongodb container with admin authentication creditials given in the conf/config.json file.
    ```
-   python3 create_mongodb_container.py -s $DEP
+   python3 create_mongodb_container.py -s $SER
    docker ps --all
    ```
-where $DEP is your deployment server which can be  dev, tst, beta or prd.
+where $SER is your deployment server which can be  dev, tst, beta or prd.
-The last command should list docker all containers and you should see the container you created 'running_glygen_mongo_$DEP'.
-To start this container, the best way is to create a service file (/usr/lib/systemd/system/docker-glygen-mongo-$DEP.service), and place the following content in it.
+The last command should list docker all containers and you should see the container you created 'running_glygen_mongo_$SER'.
+To start this container, the best way is to create a service file (/usr/lib/systemd/system/docker-glygen-mongo-$SER.service), and place the following content in it.
    ```
    [Unit]
-   Description=Glygen MONGODB Container ($DEP)
+   Description=Glygen MONGODB Container ($SER)
    Requires=docker.service
    After=docker.service

    [Service]
    Restart=always
-   ExecStart=/usr/bin/docker start -a running_glygen_mongo_$DEP
+   ExecStart=/usr/bin/docker start -a running_glygen_mongo_$SER
-   ExecStop=/usr/bin/docker stop -t 2 running_glygen_mongo_$DEP
+   ExecStop=/usr/bin/docker stop -t 2 running_glygen_mongo_$SER

    [Install]
    WantedBy=default.target